 Expenditures on this file refer to what is paid for outpatient services.
-More specifically, expenditures in MEPS are defined as the sum of payments for care received for each outpatient visit, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare and other sources.
+More specifically, expenditures in MEPS are defined as the sum of payments for care received for each outpatient visit, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare, and other sources.
 The definition of expenditures used in MEPS differs slightly from its predecessors, the 1987 NMES and 1977 NMCES surveys, where "charges" rather than sum of payments were used to measure expenditures.
 This change was adopted because charges became a less appropriate proxy for medical expenditures during the 1990s due to the increasingly common practice of discounting.
 Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, the estimates do not incorporate any payment not directly tied to specific medical care visits, such as bonuses or retrospective payment adjustments paid by third party payers.
-Another general change from the two prior surveys is that charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are no payments associated with those classifications.
-For details on expenditure definitions, please reference the following: "Informing American Health Care Policy" (Monheit, et al., 2000).
+Currently, charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are no payments associated with those classifications.
+For details on expenditure definitions, please reference the following: "Informing American Health Care Policy" (Monheit, et al., 1999).
 AHRQ has developed factors to apply to the 1987 NMES expenditure data to facilitate longitudinal analysis.
-These factors can be assessed via the CFACT data center.
-For more information, see the data center section of the MEPS Web site www.meps.ahrq.gov/data\stats/onsite\datacenter.jsp.
+These factors can be accessed via the CFACT data center.
+For more information, see the data center section of the MEPS Web site meps.ahrq.gov/data stats/onsite datacenter.jsp.

 Expenditure data related to outpatient visits are broken out by facility and separately billing doctor expenditures.
 This file contains six categories of expenditure variables per visit: basic hospital outpatient facility expenses; expenses for doctors who billed separately from the outpatient facility for any services provided during the outpatient visit; total expenses, which is the sum of the facility and physician expenses; facility charge; physician charge; and total charges, which is the sum of the facility and physician charges.
-If examining trends in MEPS expenditures or performing longitudinal analysis on MEPS expenditures, please refer to Section 3.3 for more information.
+If examining trends in MEPS expenditures, please refer to Section 3.3 for more information.